 Educator Resources

 We invite you to take advantage of programs aimed at expanding your knowledge and enhancing your teaching skills.
 Use our resources to supplement your classroom curriculum, enhance a field trip experience, or bring Indiana to life for your students.
-Learn about these opportunities by downloading our Indiana State Museum Educator Guide.
+Learn about these opportunities in the Early Childhood-Grade 12 Education Program Guide.

 Discover Our Exhibits